dipina/TODOservice/README.md

 ## Steps for deployment

-You may clone the service from [https://github.com/dipina/TODOservice] (TODO Service's GitHub repository)
+You may clone the service from [https://github.com/dipina/TODOservice](TODO Service's GitHub repository)

 * Log in to Render.com using your GitHub account.
 * Click on "New > Web Service."